Northern California Women's Caucus for Art

 Job Summary

-The Technology Chair is responsible for supporting the technological needs of the organization.
+The Operations Chair is responsible for supporting the operations needs of the organization.

 Term